khoapham14/sharepoint-todolist/README.md

 - [Use Microsoft Graph in your solution](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-microsoft-graph-apis)
 - [Publish SharePoint Framework applications to the Marketplace](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/publish-to-marketplace-overview)
 - [Microsoft 365 Patterns and Practices](https://aka.ms/m365pnp) - Guidance, tooling, samples and open-source controls for your Microsoft 365 development
+- [Storybook documentation] (https://storybook.js.org/docs/react/get-started/introduction) - For the basics of using Storybook for UI testing.
+- [Using Jest with Sharepoint guide] - (https://www.voitanos.io/blog/enable-jest-testing-of-sharepoint-framework-projects-in-one-simple-step) - For configuring Jest to work on Sharepoint.
+- [MobX documentation] (https://mobx.js.org/README.html) - For the basics of using MobX to manage state.
+- [Fluent UI] (https://developer.microsoft.com/en-us/fluentui#/controls/web) - Microsoft FluentUI documentation.